text-machine-lab/hai3c/privacy.md

 - **Research-only** – non-public; accessible to vetted researchers
 - **Private** – used only for internal evaluation, not for training

 We remove direct identifiers you provide in text.
-You may request deletion of your records by emailing **privacy@haicc.org** with the email you used to enroll.
+You may request deletion of your records by contacting us using the email you used to enroll.